ShoroukElgazar/ShoroukElgazar/README.md

 ### About me :

 - :star2: Software Engineer by day, sports enthusiast by night. and occasionally a graphic designer.
-- 🔭 I’m currently an Android Engineer at [Shift inc.](https://shiftinc.com/)
+- 🔭 I’m currently working as an Android Engineer at [Shift inc.](https://shiftinc.com/)
 - 🌱 I’m currently volunteering as an Organizer and a Graphic Designer at a Google Developers Group [GDG Helwan](https://gdg.community.dev/gdg-helwan/)
 - :yum:	 I’m currently learning Modularization, Design patterns
-- 💬 Ask me about Android and Jetpack compose.
+- 💬 Ask me about Android and Jetpack compose and computer Hardware.
-- ⚡ Fun fact: I am a computer Hardware geek. :flushed:
+- ⚡ Fun fact: I like fishing and travel the world on my bike. :innocent:

 <br/>